 In the coming days before the big trip, make sure your cat gets plenty of exercise and plenty of sleep.
 The plane ride will be a bit anxiety-inducing for your cat, so they must be in a good mental state before the travel day.

 Make sure to give them plenty of love and lots of time playing before the flight — use this opportunity to use the carrier as part of “playtime.”
 It might be a good idea to clip your cat’s nails as well.
 Flying with a cat is worth every precaution.

 Here’s where all the practice comes into play!

-It’s imperative to not feed your cat prior to the flight.
-When your cat has an empty stomach, it is less likely that they will experience any nausea or vomiting.
+It’s imperative not to feed your cat before the flight.
+When your cat has an empty stomach, they will less likely experience any nausea or vomiting.
 If you want to carry a bag of their food to have them eat towards the end of the flight, that is fine.
 Avoid giving your cat any water within an hour of the flight.